oleg-shilo/sublime-codemap/README.md

 <a name="settings"></a>
 ## Settings

-You can also configure plugin to:
+You can also configure the plugin to:
 1. Hide the group on closing the CodeMap view when it is the only view in the group.
-2. Always place CodeMap view in the individual most-right column.
+2. Always place the CodeMap view in the individual's most right column.
 3. CodeMap group width.
 4. Assign a custom font size/font face/margin for the CodeMap.